OpenPrinting/cups-filters/README.txt

     The resolution limit for bitmaps can be changed to a lower or higher value, or be set to unlimited.
-This is done by the option "pdftops-max-image-resolution-default", setting it to the desired
-    value (in dpi) or to zero for unlimited.
+This is done by the option "pdftops-max-image-resolution", setting it to the desired value (in dpi) or to zero for unlimited.
 It can be used per-job or as per-queue default as the "pdftops-renderer" option described above.

 POSTSCRIPT PRINTING DEBUG MODE